CruzHacks/cruzhacks-applications-microservice/README.md

 {
   "error": true,
   "status": 400,
-  "message": "Invalid Request: Invalid filename for resume, can not be an empty string" }
+  "message": "EmptyFileName: Invalid filename for resume, can not be an empty string" }
 ```